 31. Benjamin Franklin Contribution To Science

-- He is responsible for many inventions like bifocal lenses, the Franklin’s stove, the long arm and many others.
+- He is responsible for many inventions like bifocal lenses, Franklin’s stove, the long arm, and many others.

 - More importantly, he made huge contributions to our knowledge of electricity.
 He came up with numerous scientific terms we use today, including the words “positively”, “negatively”, “battery” and “conductor”.